Below are some frequently asked questions concerning The Writing Center:

 Is any kind of help not available in The Writing Center?

 Writing consultants can help students with almost any concern related to writing.
 Writing consultants, however, do not estimate, predict, guarantee, or discuss paper grades.
 Likewise, these consultants do not discuss specific instructors or these instructors’ particular classroom policies.
 Students are not permitted to “drop off” their paper for a consultant to look at.
 Any consultations must be done in person.

 Absolutely!
 In fact, one of the best ways to reinforce learning and correction is to go over a paper in-depth and analyze errors and problem situations so that they are not repeated.
 Understanding the "why" and "how" of mistakes is the first step in eliminating them in future assignments.

-Additional information about The Writing Room is available in person in Academic Room 14 or by telephone at (979) 830-4403.
+Additional information about The Writing Center is available in person in Academic Rooms 9 & 14 or by telephone at (979) 830-4403.